What is the TSP?

 Under the old system, there was a withdrawal deadline requiring that you make a full withdrawal election once you turned 70 ½ and were separated from federal service (man, I hope you are done working by that age!).
 Also, if you don’t withdrawal it, the TSP started an account abandonment process where they move all the money to the G fund and then ask you to withdrawal it all.

 The new rule does away with this requirement.
 You will never be required to make a full withdrawal, and the TSP will not abandon accounts as they have in the past.
-You do need to start making required minimum distributions (RMD) at 70 ½.
+You do need to start making required minimum distributions (RMD) at 70 ½ years old.
 This is a minimum amount you must withdrawal each month set by tables put out by the IRS .

 In-Service TSP Withdrawals